 How does it work?

-Screenshot of the Local Agenda mac app, a single place to provide all translations
+Screenshot of the OneSky Agenda translation project, a single place to provide all translations

 Once we give the go-ahead to start the translation to the language you offered us to help with, we will select an initial set of translators to do a first round of translation.
-We will send you the instructions on how to download Local Agenda as well as a key to log in with.
+We will send you the instructions and an invite to the OneSky project.

 The hard part